Too much pressure

 - SCIO clients can access a print version from their regional staff contacts (Regional Service Co-ordinator or Peer Support Co-ordinator)

-- SCIO Core Members (SCIO clients, registered SCIO community members with an SCI, registered family members) can access a digital version of the guide on Cortree – learn more.
+- SCIO Core Members (SCIO clients, registered SCIO community members with an SCI, registered family members) and Clinicians can access a digital version of the guide on Cortree – learn more.

 - Clinicians who wish to order a bulk supply of the printed guides can contact us through Cortree to arrange purchase and delivery.